Royal High School Bath, GDST

 It’s selective but not highly (about 100 apply for 80 places); academic but not hothouse and gets impressive results.

-Pretty much everyone goes to their first choice university, mainly Russell Group, with some every year to Oxbridge.
+Pretty much everyone goes to their first choice university, mainly Russell Group (68% in 2021) with some every year to Oxbridge (two in 2021).
+28% of students go on to study a health or STEM-related subject at university.

 Four IT suites and a Mac suite for music.
 The school is BYOD (bring your own device).
 Dotted around the place, there are little wifi’d corners where pupils can sit and chat or catch up with a tutor.